How to Insert Dates in Excel Automatically (4 Simple Tricks)

 Read More: How to Insert Current Date in Excel

-Let’s think the first date of the interview has been inserted manually by the DATE function or in any other way.
-Now we want to insert dates for the rest of the candidates automatically.
+The first date of the interview has been inserted manually using the DATE function or any other method.
+Let’s say we now want to insert dates for the rest of the candidates automatically.

 4.1 Autofill Dates by Dragging the Fill Handle